Common-law marriage in the United States: Intent to be married

+Presenting as a married couple to the public

+In the case Murphy v.
+City of Cedar Rapids, after a man died from a work injury, his girlfriend filed a claim seeking surviving spouse benefits, stating the couple had a common-law marriage.
+A city commissioner denied the claim after determining that neither of the couple "held themselves out as being married to any governmental entity or the public".
+The girlfriend sued and on appeal, the court noted the three requirements to show a common-law marriage as including a "public declaration that the parties are husband and wife"; the court added that "The public declaration or holding out to the public is considered to be the acid test of a common-law marriage ...
+In other words, there can be no secret common-law marriage."
+The court found that the couple introduced each other as boyfriend/girlfriend and not as husband/wife, nor did they present themselves as a married couple when they bought a house or filed their taxes.

+The court found a common-law marriage where the couple had not officially had a formal marriage ceremony but had numerous indicators of marriage, including: a wedding ring and receipt of wedding gifts; telling people in the community that they were married and public perception that they were married; the woman's use of the husband's name; including mail, travel documents, and hotel reservations under the names Mr. and Mrs.; and joint financial accounts.

 Interjurisdictional recognition

 All U.S. jurisdictions recognize all validly contracted out-of-state marriages under their laws of comity and choice of law/conflict of laws rules - including marriages that cannot be legally contracted domestically.
 Likewise, an invalidly contracted out-of-state marriage will not be valid domestically, even if it could have been validly contracted domestically.
-E.g., California allows first cousins to marry but Nevada does not.
+For example, California allows first cousins to marry but Nevada does not.
 If two first cousins attempt to marry in Nevada, that marriage will not be valid in either Nevada or California, notwithstanding it could be legally contracted in California.
 But if they attempt to marry in California, their attempt will be successful and the marriage will be valid in both California and Nevada, notwithstanding the marriage could not be legally contracted in Nevada.
-(The Full Faith and Credit Clause of the United States Constitution does not apply to common law marriages because they are not public acts (i.e. statutes, ordinances, general laws, etc.), not public records, and not judicial proceedings.)
+(The Full Faith and Credit Clause of the United States Constitution does not apply to common law marriages because they are not public acts (i.e., statutes, ordinances, general laws, etc.), not public records, and not judicial proceedings.)